sepiphy/laravel-support/README.md

+## About

-# The Sepiphy Laravel Support package
+The Sepiphy Laravel Support package.

 ## Requirements